mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 You can find the full example in the [GitHub repository](https://github.com/mpatacchiola/dissecting-reinforcement-learning).
 If you are familiar with [OpenAI Gym](https://gym.openai.com/) you will find many similarities with my code.
 I used the same structure and I implemented the same methods `step()` `reset()` and `render()`.
 In particular the method `step()` moves forward at t+1 and returns the **reward**, the **observation** (position of the robot), and a variable called `done` which is `True` when the episode is finished (the robot reached a terminal state).

 Now we have all we need to **implement the MC method**.
 Here I will use a discount factor of $$ \gamma=0.999 $$, the best policy $$ \pi^{*} $$ and the same transition model used in the previous post.
-Remember that with the current transition model the robot will go in the desired direction only in 80% of the cases.
-First of all I wrote a function to estimate the return:
+Remember that with the current transition model the robot will go in the desired direction only 80% of the times.
+First of all, I wrote a function to estimate the return:

 ```python
 def get_return(state_list, gamma):